Scaling Up Semi-supervised Learning with Unconstrained Unlabelled Data: Experiments and Results

 We also examine the performance of other well-known hard augmentation techniques, namely CutMix and AugMix.
 Like MixUp, CutMix combines two samples, but in this case, a part of the second sample is cut and inserted into the first sample to create a new one.
 Despite the conceptual similarity, CutMix yields 2.11\% worse accuracy than MixUp, which is 4.81\% lower than the accuracy achieved by the proposed RandAugMix.
 On the other hand, AugMix shares a similar concept as RandAug.
 While RandAug applies multiple augmentations in sequence, AugMix applies multiple augmentations separately and generates the final sample by interpolating between them.
 AugMix achieves an accuracy of 44.75\%, which is 1.26\% lower than that of RandAug and 3.18\% lower than that of RandAugMix.
 The study's overall findings demonstrate the critical importance of RandAugMix in our method, with other conceptually similar augmentation techniques failing to achieve the same level of performance.

-\subsubsection{Consistency Regularizer}
+\subsubsection{Consistency Regularizer.}

 As shown in the main ablation study, the contrastive regularizer is the second most crucial component of our method.
 Recall that the proposed contrastive loss for UnMixMatch is a noise contrastive estimation loss that has gained popularity in the self-supervised learning literature \cite{infonce, simclr}.
 However, other variants of contrastive loss have also been introduced in the literature \cite{conmatch, CR, comatch, ccssl} and have shown improvements in different problem settings, including SSL.
 In this study, we investigate four variants of contrastive loss in the proposed framework.
 More specifically, we explore the contrastive variants of ConMatch \cite{conmatch} and Contrastive Regularization \cite{CR}, as well as graph contrastive learning \cite{comatch}, and class-aware contrastive learning \cite{ccssl}.
 ConMatch \cite{conmatch} is based on a variant of contrastive loss that involves two hard augmentations and one weak augmentation.
-In \cite{CR}, high-confidence pseudo-labels were used for supervision while learning with a contrastive loss.
+In Contrastive Regularization \cite{CR}, high-confidence pseudo-labels were used for supervision while learning with a contrastive loss.
 Two other methods proposed slightly different versions of utilizing the pseudo-labels in contrastive learning settings: CoMatch \cite{comatch} and CCSSL \cite{ccssl}, where CoMatch used a graph contrastive learning and CCSSL utilized pseudo-labels with a contrastive loss for out-of-distribution learning.

-We show the results for these variants of contrastive loss in Table \ref{tab:ablation:contrast}.
+We show the results for variants of contrastive loss in Table \ref{tab:ablation:contrast}.
 Using the contrastive variant of both ConMatch and Constartive Regularizer result in a large drop in accuracy with 2.16\% and 2.11\%, respectively.
-Using CoMatch with UnMixMatch results in a 47.12\% accuracy, dropping by 0.81\%.
+Using the graph contract concept of CoMatch with UnMixMatch results in a 47.12\% accuracy, dropping by 0.81\%.
 Finally, the class-aware contrastive loss of CCSSL gets the closest accuracy of the proposed UnMixMatch with 47.88\% accuracy.
+In Table \ref{tab:contrast}, we present expanded results across all datasets for the graph contrast from CoMatch \cite{comatch} and the class-aware contrast from CCSSL \cite{ccssl}.
+Results in this table show that on average the proposed contrastive regularizer achieves 2.99\% and 4.45\% improvements over the graph contrast and class-aware contrast alternatives.
+The class-aware contrast obtains better results than the proposed method in one setting (CIFAR-100 with 400 labelled samples) only.